 The Executive Committee of the Anti-Terrorism Advisory Council (ATAC) has selected from the ATAC general membership an Executive Director and three Assistant Directors of the Maryland Coordination & Analysis Center (MCAC).
 As a matter of policy, and to reflect the cooperative nature of the MCAC, it has been decided that these four management positions will be occupied by local, state, and federal law enforcement officers.
 Currently, a retired Commander of the Baltimore Police Department's Intelligence Section, employed by the Maryland State Police, is the Center's Director.
 A Lieutenant from the Prince Georges County Police Department is an Assistant Director and supervises the Criminal Investigative Support Division.
-A Supervisory Special Agent of the Federal Bureau of Investigation is an Assistant Director and supervises the Intelligence Analysis Division, while an ICE Supervisory Intelligence Analyst supervises the Policy, Programs and Requirements Division as an Assistant Director.
+A Supervisory Special Agent of the Federal Bureau of Investigation is an Assistant Director and supervises the Intelligence Analysis Division, while a Maryland State Police Lieutenant supervises the Policy, Programs and Requirements Division as an Assistant Director.
 Although the ATAC Executive Committee is the policy making body, relying heavily upon input from the general membership of the ATAC, the day to day operation of the MCAC is the responsibility of the Director and the Assistant Directors.
-The MCAC management reports, and is responsible, to the ATAC Coordinator, who ensures that the ATAC Executive Committee's policies are adhered to.
+The MCAC management reports to, and is the responsibility of, the ATAC Coordinator, who ensures that the ATAC Executive Committee's policies are adhered to.
 A Constitutional Protections Advisory Board, chaired by a retired federal judge, provides advice relative to individual privacy and civil liberties issues to the Executive Committee.

 The Center is not intended to supplant the numerous investigative bodies now operating within Maryland, but to act in support of these bodies, enabling them to be more effective and focused in their important tasks.